PaulFroh/bank-account-statement-parser/README.md

 # Usage
 Firstly you have to open the file "Budget-Book-Template.xlsx".
-You will the template for your personal Excel file.
+You will see the template for your personal Excel file.

 ![](images/excel.jpg)